FAQs

 Similarly, please contact us if you have had any motor accidents within the last 5 years, whether at fault or not.

-Collision Damage Waiver (CDW) reduces the excess payable by the hirer in the event that the hired vehicle has been involved in a collision.
+A Collision Damage Waiver (CDW) reduces the excess payable by the hirer in the event that the hired vehicle has been involved in a collision.
 This is a contractual waiver that must be taken at the start of the rental period rather than an insurance product.
-Typically, this will reduce the excess from £2,000 down to £125 - £75, depending on endorsements, driving experience, type of vehicle being hire and the intended use of the vehicle.
+Typically, this will reduce the excess from £1,500 down to £125 - £75, depending on endorsements, driving experience, type of vehicle being hire and the intended use of the vehicle.
 The hirer is normally responsible for the excess if:

 • The accident is their fault.